shells-sh/styles.sh/_pages/index.md

 ## `declare -a`

-The BASH array is the most powerful tool in anyone's BASH arsenal.
+The Bash array is the most powerful tool in anyone's Bash arsenal.

 It's a very simple single-dimensional array of text values.

-Because BASH `3.2.57` doesn't support Associative Arrays (see [Mac Support](#-mac-support)), this is the primary data structure upon which all BASH libraries and applications are built!
+Because Bash `3.2.57` doesn't support Associative Arrays (see [Mac Support](#-mac-support)), this is the primary data structure upon which all Bash libraries and applications are built!

-> 💕 Learn to love the single-dimensional BASH array
+> 💕 Learn to love the single-dimensional Bash array

 To declare a new array, use `declare -a` ([see example](#declare-dynamic-name-array) above)